Aims and objective

 The EDA is an NC3Rs initiative and was developed as part of a programme of work on experimental design.
 Previous work by the NC3Rs and others have provided evidence that many animal experiments published in the scientific literature contain flaws which compromise the validity of the findings.

-The EDA website and web-app were developed as an NC3Rs-led collaboration between an expert working group of in vivo researchers and statisticians, and a team of software designers who specialise in innovative solutions for the life sciences.
+The EDA was initially developed as an NC3Rs-led collaboration between an expert working group of in vivo researchers and statisticians, and a team of software designers who specialise in innovative solutions for the life sciences.
+Experts providing advice on the EDA have changed over time.

 The ontology and grammar used in the diagrams were developed using an iterative approach and tested using a wide range of experimental plans from the published literature.
 Before it was launched, the EDA underwent two formal phases of user testing, where NC3Rs grant holders and other contacts were tasked with designing an experiment in the EDA and answering specific questions.